Some press critics have criticized U.S. journalists for not warning Americans in the mid-2000s that a financial crisis was coming.

 –The crisis happened in 2007 and 2008 because between 2000 and 2005 regulators approved new rules that inflated a repo and securitization bubble.
 Regulation can be as dangerous as deregulation, and we need to report on it.

-–Repo is coming back.
-In the U.S. it’s up more than 20 percent from its September 2009 bottom, and in Europe repo was higher in 2010 than it was in 2008.
+–Repo is growing globally.
 We need to cultivate sources who can help us get behind the scenes on this market.

 –Efforts by the Dodd-Frank Act to fix mortgages and derivatives will not fix repo.
 The Act mostly ignores repos.
 We need to be making that point.